-Performance outcomes Acceptable outcomes Complies Comments PO3 Development in the 'Class A' AO3 No acceptable outcome is provided. ~ The subject land contains two small pockets of Class A area.
-These pockets equate to approximately 3% of the total site area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n): (a) ensures that agricultural land is not permanently alienated; (b) ensures that agricultural land is preserved for agricultural purposes; and (c) does not constrain the viability or use of agricultural land. area.
-The building envelope for proposed Lot 8 will site future buildings and structures outside of the Class A area.
-The new common boundary between proposed Lots 7 and 8 will not transect the Class A area.
-The development does not conflict with PO3.
-If for Reconfiguring a lot 1 I PO4 The 'Broadhectare rural area' identified on the Agricultural land overlay maps (OM-001a-n) is retained in very large rural holdings viable for broad scale grazing and associated activities.
+Performance outcomes Acceptable outcomes Complies Comments PO3 Development in the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n): AO3 No acceptable outcome is provided. ~ The development of proposed Lot 1 cannot reasonably be considered to be an alienation of agricultural. (a) ensures that agricultural land is not permanently alienated; (b) ensures that agricultural land is preserved for agricultural purposes; and (c) does not constrain the viability or use of agricultural land.
+The area of proposed Lot 1 is already separated from the main balance of the subject land by Keegan Road.
+Proposed Lot 1 contains a small narrow sliver of Class A area that could not viably be farmed.
+If for Reconfiguring a lot PO4 The 'Broadhectare rural area' identified on the Agricultural land overlay maps (OM-001a-n) is retained in very large rural holdings viable for broad scale grazing and associated activities.
 AO4 Development does not involve the creation of a new lot within the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n). n/a Not applicable.
-PO5 Reconfiguring a lot in the 'Class A' area, 'Class B' area or the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n) that is severed by a gazetted road occurs only where it does not fragment land used for agricultural purposes.
-AO5 No acceptable outcome is provided. n/a Not applicable.
+The subject land is not within the broadhectare rural area.
+P05 Reconfiguring a lot in the 'Class A' area, 'Class B' area or the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n) that is severed by a gazetted road occurs only where it does not fragment land used for agricultural purposes.
+A05 No acceptable outcome is provided. ~ The development of proposed Lot 1 cannot reasonably be considered to be an alienation of agricultural.
+The area of proposed Lot 1 is already separated from the main balance of the subject land by Keegan Road.
+Proposed Lot 1 contains a small narrow sliver of Class A area that could not viably be farmed.

-Performance outcomes Acceptable outcomes Complies Comments PO6 Any Reconfiguring a lot in the 'Class A' area, 'Class B' area or the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n), including boundary realignments, only occurs where it: (a) improves agricultural efficiency; (b) facilitates AO6 No acceptable outcome is provided. ~ The subject land contains two small pockets of Class A area.
-These pockets equate to approximately 3% of the total site area.
-The building envelope for proposed Lot 8 will site future buildings and structures outside of the Class A area. (c) facilitates conservation outcomes; or (d) resolves boundary issues where a structure is built over the boundary line of two lots.
-The new common boundary between proposed Lots 7 and 8 will not transect the Class A area.
-The development does not conflict with PO6.
+Performance outcomes Acceptable outcomes Complies Comments PO6 Any Reconfiguring a lot in the 'Class A' area, 'Class B' area or the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n), including boundary realignments, only occurs where it: (a) improves agricultural efficiency; (b) facilitates agricultural activity; or (c) facilitates conservation outcomes; or (d) resolves boundary issues where a structure is built over the boundary line of two lots.
+AO6 No acceptable outcome is provided.
+X The purpose of the reconfiguration is to separate the subject site along the division already created by Keegan Road.
+Once two lots are created, a new dwelling can be established on proposed Lot 1 and this together with the existing dwelling on proposed Lot 2 will allow each of the applicants to own their own dwelling.
+Notwithstanding the obvious personal benefits, the reconfiguration does not satisfy PO6 as it fails to meet any of the criteria in (a) to (d).